Managing Multiple Credit Cards

 What number of credit cards is best?

-According to the Bureau of Consumer Financial Protection, the average credit card holder in America had 3.8 cards in 2020.
-When managed properly, multiple cards can yield more advantages than disadvantages.
+No specific number of credit cards is best.
+It all depends on the individual’s spending habits and financial needs.
+When managed properly, multiple cards may yield more advantages than disadvantages.
 You will have to determine how many cards you can manage to ensure you maintain good credit.

 Was this article helpful?